 In any personal online biography, it is advisable to make clear that the views are those of the councillor in question and may not represent the views of the council.
-If space allows, you may also want to set out a ‘response’ policy, such as “I welcome questions via email” and an ‘engagement’ policy, such as “abusive content will be removed”.
+If space allows, you may also want to set out the aims of the page, the ‘response’ policy, such as “I welcome questions via email” and an ‘engagement’ policy, such as “abusive content will be removed”.

 It is easy to put personal information online, such as your birthday, routines, places you frequent, future visits, holiday destinations, relationships, and opinions, etc, which are then available for anyone in the public domain to access.
 For personal safety, as well as identity security, you may want to consider whether you share personal information, images of friends and/or family and details of any routines.

 You can ‘search for yourself’ to check what information you can find out about yourself, your family or your business on-line.
-Checking this regularly means you can check what is in the public domain and edit it if necessary.
+Checking this regularly means you can check what is in the public domain and edit it if necessary and possible.

 A picture paints a thousand words, and a photo can relay personal information you may not want shared on social media.
 As such, it is advisable to only publish photos of family, friends and colleagues with your consent and theirs, to ensure photos don’t reveal your home or places frequented with family members such as schools or care homes, and to disable automatic photo and location tagging so that you have to approve another user identifying you in a photo or being at a specific location.
 You may also want to make your family and friends aware that you will be following these precautions.

 Some people say things via social media that they probably would not say in person, and they can post false information, insults or messages that you would not want to be associated with you.
 These can multiply and be shared quite rapidly.
-Councillors, and in particular female councillors, are unfortunately increasingly the subject of online abuse, bullying and harassment on social media.
-See our section on handling abuse on social media on how to manage this.
+Councillors, and in particular female, LGTBQ+ and BAME councillors, are unfortunately increasingly the subject of online abuse, bullying and harassment on social media.
+See our section on handling abuse on social media for advice on how to manage this.

 Having a social media presence means that people can contact you at any time.
 This is great in terms of accessibility but means that they may expect you to reply immediately, which can create a sense of pressure.
 It is useful to set your own rules and limits for how you manage your social media presence.